coq/coq/doc/sphinx/addendum/implicit-coercions.rst

      convertible with existing ones when they have coercions that don't satisfy the uniform inheritance condition.

+  .. warn:: ... is not definitionally an identity function.

+     If a coercion path has the same source and target class, that is said to be circular.
+When a new circular coercion path is not convertible with the identity function, it will be reported as ambiguous.

   .. cmdv:: Local Coercion @qualid : @class >-> @class

      Declares the construction denoted by :token:`qualid` as a coercion local to